 The Film and Video Studies program has relationships with regional production and post-production houses, equipment rental facilities, film festivals, cable networks, casting agencies, television studios, professional media production organizations, professional sports teams, and companies large and small that we partner with in various capacities.
 We facilitate student exhibitions at regional film festivals.
 Our students have completed professionalizing internships at over 120 sites in the DC/ Virginia/ Maryland area.
-FAVS graduates find employment after graduation - doing work in media production or starting their own film companies using business skills learned in the program.
+Film at Mason graduates find employment after graduation - doing work in media production or starting their own film companies using business skills learned in the program.

-FAVS administrative staff support students through personalized academic advising, program communication, production of our three annual student film events: the three day Mason Film Festival, FAVS Fall Showcase, and Best of FAVS showcases.
-Our FAVS Advisory Board of film supporters and professionals advise students on their senior projects, mentor graduates on career development, and support the FAVS Scholarship and Pitch Awards – monetary awards recognizing FAVS student achievement.
+Film students participate in a wide-variety of professionalizing experiences including the Mason Film Lab, where each semester Film students collaborate with an experienced director to produce a short film on location.
+Student organizations enrich the Film at Mason experience and include Delta Kappa Alpha Iota Chapter – the Professional Cinematic Arts Fraternity, Mason Cable Network - a student-operated run television network, Fourth Estate – the student run newspaper that includes a video channel with student-produced content, and the Global Film Club among many other organizations.
+Film and Video Studies administrative staff support students through personalized academic advising, program communication, production of our three annual student film events: the three day Mason Film Festival, Film at Mason Fall Showcase, and the annual Best of Film at Mason.
+Our Film Advisory Board of film supporters and professionals advise students on their senior projects, mentor graduates on career development, and support the Film Scholarship and Pitch Awards – monetary awards recognizing Film at Mason student achievement.